spp-issues/SPP-Legion-Issues/README.md

 The same can be done for spells, NPCs, etc. Please also make sure your issue is an actual issue, and verify the behavoir isn't correct, rather than assuming that there's a bug because you didn't pay attention to quest details.

 You can gather information about NPCs by targeting them and using `.npc info`, and location information can be found with `.gps`

+Use the search in the issues section to see if your issue already exists or not as to not create duplicates.